GeideaSolutions/WooCommerce-Geidea-Payment/README.md

 ## Support

 For any issues or enhancement requests on this plugin, kindly raise them with Geidea's support team.
-When raising an enhancement or support request, kindly share your merchant ID, Wordpress version and WooCommerce plugin version to help us serve you faster.
+When raising an enhancement or support request, kindly share your merchant ID, WordPress version and WooCommerce plugin version to help us serve you faster.

 ## Getting Started
 * To be able to use the Geidea Payment Gateway plugin, you will your merchant credentials (*Public Key* and *API password*).